 Compulsive overeating is marked by intense feelings of guilt and shame, which can lead to major depression.
 This is compounded by obesity and poor body image.

-We don’t just treat your eating behaviours – we look deeper into your emotional, physical and psychological needs to formulate a treatment plan that addresses you as a whole.
-And when you address the underlying problems at the source of your food addiction, you’ll find that changing your unwanted patterns is more possible than you imagined.
+We don’t just treat your eating behaviour – we look deeper into the root cause of it and the resulting emotional, physical and psychological impact to formulate a treatment plan that addresses you as a whole.
+And when you address these underlying problems at the source of your food addiction, you will find that changing your unwanted patterns is more possible than you imagined.

 Evidence shows that those who complete inpatient treatment are more likely to maintain their recovery long-term than those who seek outpatient treatment.
-That’s because, in residential treatment, you receive comprehensive care from a variety of therapists while living onsite and dedicating 100 percent of your focus to your treatment programme.
-As a resident, more time each day is set aside for active steps toward recovery, and everything you do – from individual counselling to fitness therapy to recreational outings – has therapeutic value.
+This is because, in residential treatment, you receive comprehensive care from a variety of therapists while living onsite and putting your focus 100 percent on your treatment programme.
+As a resident, more time each day is set aside for active steps towards recovery, and everything you do – from individual counselling to fitness therapy to recreational outings – has therapeutic value.

 Our comprehensive Twin Pillars treatment programme involves both addiction counselling and holistic wellness therapies, to help you overcome your addiction and set you up for a life of wellness.

-Your counsellor will work with you to create a customised relapse prevention plan, and you’ll have access to our free, eight-week online aftercare programme after you leave residential treatment.
+Your counsellor will work with you to create a customised relapse prevention plan, and you will have access to our free online aftercare programme after you leave residential treatment.

-You’ll receive a variety of alternative therapies that support your progress in counselling and help you de-stress and come into the present moment.
+You will participate in a variety of alternative therapies that enhance your counselling work and help you de-stress and live in the present moment.
 These include:

 You’ll also enjoy making use of our gym, swimming pool and relaxing riverside meditation spaces throughout your stay.

-When you’re undertaking a challenge as important as battling food addiction, it’s important to remove all the unnecessary obstacles in your path.
-That includes the stressors, triggers and negative influences that put you at risk for relapse.
-Here at our peaceful riverside sanctuary in Northern Thailand, you’ll have the opportunity to take a step back, assess what’s going on in your life, and start making the changes you and your loved ones have been so badly wanting.
-And, you’ll be immersed in Thailand’s natural beauty and friendly local culture, helping to soothe your senses and clear your mind of negativity so you can focus on your personal growth.
+When undertaking a challenge as important as battling food addiction, it is important to remove all the stressors, triggers, negative influences and unnecessary obstacles in your path.
+Here at our peaceful riverside sanctuary in Northern Thailand, you will have the opportunity to take a step back, assess what’s going on in your life, and start making the changes you and your loved ones have been so badly wanting.
+And, you will also be immersed in Thailand’s natural beauty and friendly local culture, helping to soothe your senses and clear your mind of negativity so you can focus on your personal growth.